jessepav/lacygoill-wiki-backup/vim/ex.md

 Vim errors out:

     $ echo foo | vim
-    Vim: Warning: Input is not from a terminal~
+    Vim: Warning: Input is not from a terminal˜
-    Vim: Error reading input, exiting...~
+    Vim: Error reading input, exiting...˜
-    Vim: preserving files...~
+    Vim: preserving files...˜
-    Vim: Finished.~
+    Vim: Finished.˜

 Rationale: Vim thinks  that you  made an  error, because it's  rarely used  in a shell pipeline.